 We do not accept commercial or conflicted funding – this is vital for us to generate authoritative and reliable information, produced by people who can work freely, unconstrained by commercial and financial interests.

 Cochrane wishes to thank the following organizations for their support in 2019:

 More than £1 million

 National Institute for Health and Care Research (NIHR)

-The National Institute for Health Research (NIHR) (UK) is the research arm of the NHS and is funded through the Department of Health and Social Care to improve the health and wealth of the nation through research.
+The National Institute for Health and Care Research (NIHR) (UK) is the research arm of the NHS and is funded through the Department of Health and Social Care to improve the health and wealth of the nation through research.
 It is a large, multi-faceted and nationally distributed organization.
 Together, NIHR people, facilities and systems represent the most integrated clinical research system in the world.
 NIHR is the largest single funder of Cochrane, and currently supports 21 Cochrane Review Groups based in England.